FAQGURU/FAQGURU/topics/en/nodejs.md

 * http://www.tutorialspoint.com/nodejs/nodejs_interview_questions.htm

 [[↑] Back to top](#Nodejs)
 ### What is the preferred method of resolving unhandled exceptions in Node.js?
-(Senior)

 Unhandled exceptions in Node.js can be caught at the `Process` level by attaching a handler for `uncaughtException` event.